About this Test

 • To determine the HLA structure of the relatives of the celiac.

-In brief, in case of positivity, the standard test (with 2 markers) requires confirmation with a serological test or an intestinal biopsy, whilst the extended test (with 16 markers), on the other hand, gives the attribution to a risk class ranging from high to very low.
+In brief, in case of positivity (where at least one of the markers is not showing low susceptibility), the standard test (with 2 markers) requires confirmation with a serological test or an intestinal biopsy or the extended test (with 16 markers) which on the other hand, gives the attribution to a risk class ranging from high to very low.

-In case of negativity, with the standard test the coeliac disease diagnosis is highly unlikely.
-The negative predictive value is greater than 99%, whilst with the extended test, this can even be considered as a diagnostic test and you can rest assured that you will never suffer from coeliac disease.
+In case of negativity, with the standard test (where both markers are showing low susceptibility) the coeliac disease diagnosis is highly unlikely and the negative predictive value is greater than 99%, whilst with the extended test, this can even be considered as a diagnostic test and you can rest assured that you will never suffer from coeliac disease.

 Celiac Genes